Enhanced Cauchy Schwarz inequality and some of its statistical applications: Enhanced Cauchy-Schwarz and Buzano inequalities

 In what follows only real Hilbert spaces will be contemplated.
 In a finite dimensional setting let us take $x,y\in H=\mathbb{R}^n$, endowed with the Euclidean norm, and consider the anti-symmetric square matrix $C=C(x,y)$ having elements defined as $(c_{ij})\equiv \frac1{\sqrt{2}}(x_iy_j-x_jy_i)$,\;$i,j=1,\ldots,n$, with $||C||_2\equiv \sqrt{\sum_{i,j}c^2_{ij}}$ its $L^2$-norm.
 Then CS inequality stems from the evaluation of the matrix norm, that is:

-an identity which can be traced back to Lagrange, see Steele (2004), and Magnus, Neudecker (2019).
-The following proposition, which sharpens CS inequality, is a consequence of the existence of orthogonal projections on closed subspaces of a Hilbert space, a classical theorem, see Berberian (1961).
-We state it in the following useful form which we could not find in the literature:\\
+an identity which can be traced back to Lagrange, see (\cite{S}) and (\cite{MN}).
+The following proposition, which sharpens CS inequality, is a consequence of the existence of orthogonal projections on closed subspaces of a Hilbert space, a classical theorem, see (\cite{B}).
+We state it in the following useful form:\\

-{\bf{Proposition 2.1}}: Let $(H, <\cdot,\cdot>)$ a real Hilbert space, $V$ any closed subspace of $H$.
+{\bf{Proposition 2.1}}: Let $(H, \langle \cdot,\cdot\rangle )$ a real Hilbert space, $V$ any closed subspace of $H$.
 Let $P\equiv P_V$ denote the orthogonal projection on $V$, that is $PH=V$, and define the following symmetric function:

 Then it holds

 Furthermore, let $\cP$ denote the family of all orthogonal projections relative to all possible closed subspaces of $H$, then for each pair $(x,y)$ we have

 and